 As a teenager, I lifted weights for all sorts of reasons — functional & aesthetic.
 In middle school, I lifted weights to impress the girls (it didn’t work, by the way).
 In high school, I followed an explosive weight training routine in track & field to increase my sprinting power.
-After track & field, I spent 5 years in powerlifting developing my strength and power through intense weight training.
+After track & field, I spent 5 years in powerlifting developing my strength and power through intense weight training, comparing olympic vs bumper plates to find what would give me the best results.
 It was during my powerlifting phase that I discovered boxing.

 I TOO, thought my powerlifting background would give me an advantage in boxing.
 If lifting weights made me a more powerful lifter, shouldn’t it make me a more powerful puncher as well?
 I heard about old school boxers staying away from weights but I refused to give up my self-proclaimed “advantage”.
 When comparing myself to other beginners, I could see that I was stronger than all of them.
 My boxing trainer and all the pro boxers in the gym told me to stop lifting weights.
 They all challenged my theories stressing that weights would make me slow and stiff, and get tired faster.
 They told me the back-in-the-days boxing champions never lifted weights.
 Yet still, I resisted.
 I couldn’t understand how a power exercise could ever be dentrimental to a power-sport!